conan-io/conan-io.github.io/_posts/2020-04-06-New-conan-release-1-24.markdown

 provide more power when working with some of the most complex packages users are working on today.
 This includes `Protobuf` and `LLVM` to name a few.
-There are also some subtle additions which are incremental steps towards some long-term goals, such as supporting "components" in build systems like `CMake`, and providing a robust abstraction for `cppstd`.
+There are also some subtle additions which are incremental steps towards some long-term goals such as supporting "components" in build systems like `CMake`, providing a robust abstraction for `cppstd`, helping users prepare for Conan V2.0 with more opt-in deprecations.

 ## Cross-Build Modeling + Context Modeling